Fan Tips

 Seat selection is arguably the most important pre-match decision for families.
 FIFA designates Family Zones in all 16 stadiums — these are alcohol-free sections with FIFA-monitored fan behaviour codes.
 Category 3 and 4 tickets (upper deck) are cheaper and sit in sections with naturally lower alcohol consumption, while offering equally good panoramic views for children who care more about seeing the full pitch than being close to it.

-• Request FIFA Family Zone seats when purchasing tickets — ask on the official FIFA ticketing platform or note preference on resale
+• Request FIFA Family Zone seats when purchasing tickets — note preference on the official FIFA ticketing platform

 • Category 3 or 4 seats: upper deck, significantly cheaper, fewer intoxicated fans, panoramic views children love